vuestorefront/vue-storefront/docs/guide/basics/configuration.md

   "systemFilterNames": ["sort", "pagesize"],
 ```

-This is array of query-fields which won't be treated as filter fields when in URL.
+This is an array of query-fields which won't be treated as filter fields when in URL.

 ```json
   "gallery": {